Agleason1/Test-Readme/README.md

 <br>
 The Jupyter notebooks can be run following the installation of Anaconda.
 Julia's IJulia package allows loading Julia environments into Jupyter notebooks.

+## Instructions for use:
+This repository should be cloned to a local location.
+From there, model scenario notebooks can be run to replicate the results depicted in the study.
+The dependencies listed above should be installed.
+Models cannot be run with the current set parameters on a standard desktop computer due to memory constraints.
+We advise either adjusting model parameters (change the value of 'total_agents=150000' in the 'create_params' function in each notebook to a much lower value) or using a computing resource with at least 100GB of memory.